 These events are fun to plan because you can get as creative as you want!
 Here are some of our favorite event ideas:

 If you’re feeling ambitious, you can even combine two of these ideas into one.
 For example, you can have dog agility contests during your “Bark in the Park” festival.
-This will entail more preparation on your part, but it’s not a bad idea.

 Educational Programs